Grand Theft Auto (video game): Soundtrack

-The freedom of the game's world led the DMA team to believe that gamers would like to listen to different music while driving around the city, and so came up with the idea of several radio stations that would play music from various genres.
+The freedom of the game's open world led the DMA team to believe that players would like to listen to different music while driving around the city.
+So they came up with the idea of several radio stations that would play music from various genres.
 Three DMA members – Colin Anderson, Craig Conner, and Grant Middleton – composed the radio tracks and recorded them at night in the company's offices.
 Grand Theft Auto features seven radio stations and a police band track.
 All can be heard when the player enters a vehicle; however, each vehicle only receives a limited number of stations.
-Players can remove the game's CD when it has finished loading and replace it with another one with their own music.
+Players can remove the game's CD when it has finished loading and replace it with another one with their music.
 When the character enters a car, the game randomly plays music from the CD.
 The game's main theme was composed by Conner and credited to the fictional band Da Shootaz.
-With the exception of Head Radio, the names of songs and radio stations are never mentioned within the game.
+Except Head Radio, the names of songs and radio stations are never mentioned within the game.

 Reception

-The game was a best-seller in the UK.
-By November 1998, global shipments to retailers of Grand Theft Auto computer and PlayStation versions had surpassed 1 million units combined.
-At the 1999 Milia festival in Cannes, it took home a "Gold" prize for revenues above €17 million in the European Union during 1998.
-The game was a commercial success, though it received mixed reviews upon release.
+The game received mixed reviews.
 GameSpot's 1998 review for Grand Theft Auto said that, although the graphics may look "a little plain", the music and sound effects are the opposite, praising the radio stations and the sound effects used to open and close vehicles.
 They also praised the freedom of the game, favouring it over other games that make the player follow a specific rule set and complete specific missions in a specific order.

-IGN were critical of the graphics which were said to be "really quite shoddy" and dated.
+IGN was critical of the graphics, which were said to be "really quite shoddy" and dated.
 They were also unimpressed by the "fast-food programming and careless design", including the controls.
-Overall the game was considered to be fun but with problems which could have been fixed.
+Overall, the game was considered fun but with problems that could have been fixed.

-Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "It is quite easy to accuse Grand Theft Auto of being all style and no substance, but the charge doesn't stick.
-Of course, we don't condone the acts within, but there is no denying that the game itself is well-executed and quite enjoyable."
+Next Generation reviewed the PC version of the game, rating it 4/5, and stated that "It is quite easy to accuse Grand Theft Auto of being all style and no substance, but the charge doesn't stick.
+Of course, we don't condone the acts within, but there is no denying that the game is well-executed and quite enjoyable."
+Grand Theft Auto was banned by the Justice Ministry of Brazil; at the time, Brazil was confronting homicides and fatal auto accidents.
+Grand Theft Auto has been named one of the greatest video games by several publications.

-Legacy

-Grand Theft Auto has been recognised as one of the greatest video games by several publications.
+Sales

+Global shipments to retailers of Grand Theft Auto's computer and PlayStation versions had surpassed 1 million units combined by November 1998.
+At the 1999 Milia festival in Cannes, it took home a "Gold" prize for revenues above €17 million in the European Union during 1998.
+The game maintained a top-20 position on the UK charts for at least 76 weeks, rising to the second-highest position in May 1999 after the release of London 1969.
+It sold 3.5 million units by October 1999, and 6 million by March 2001.